|

 trains over a certain route this part of the code may be no more than a

 code for that route and common to all trains.
+Of particular interest to users of

 this website will be the Z and T codes.
 The former is normally